Playing with Dolls: Bloodlust (2016)

 It doesn’t help that the entity isn’t made clear – apparently it can use cell phones (and it uses smileys when it texts, so yay for technological demons, I guess) – but we never learn anything about it’s origins, and we don’t even know if “the curse” that gets passed onto them is legit, because it seems that whether or not you complete it’s specifications (if those even are it’s specifications and not something previously -cursed people thought would help), you can be killed by it anyway.

 None of this is the fault of the cast, who are all reasonably fine playing hateable characters.
-Kiana Maderia later showed up in one of Syfy’s better original movies, Neverknock.
+Kiana Maderia later showed up in one of Syfy’s better original movies, being Neverknock.
 Bailee Madison was sort of cute, but also played a horrible person.
 Anthony Lemke (American Psycho, of all places) played an almost-interesting but ultimately generic cop, so no award there.

 When everything’s said-and-done, there are worse Syfy original movies out there (look at 2018’s Karma, which even had a similar idea to this), but there are plenty of better, more memorable films, and I’d probably say the only thing I’ll remember about this one was the okay twist.
 Otherwise, it’s just not a good movie.